A1Z26 Cipher Encoder and Decoder

 Is the A1Z26 cipher secure?

-What is the difference between A1Z26 and other number ciphers?
+How is A1Z26 different from other number ciphers?

 What is the A1Z26 Cipher?